br-data/wtwm-topic-modelling/README.md

 ## File/Model storage

 Data files and the various models are stored in a persistent google bucket that is connected by the deployment routine to the pod.

+The classification model, that was last used for the running system, can be found [here](https://huggingface.co/aiautomationlab/wtwm-gpt2-based-mentions-detector).

 ## Database integration